-- (ii) where the guide values for minimal cosmetic damage presented in Table 5 are likely to be exceeded. - (n) The impacts of transient blast noise and vibration must be assessed, monitored, and if necessary, mitigated and managed in accordance with the Environmental Protection Regulation 1998 and Brisbane City Council's Local Law 5.
-Transient airblast overpressure must not exceed 130 dB (lin) at a sensitive place.
-Notwithstanding this requirement, all reasonable and practicable measures to prevent or minimise the impacts of blasting must be taken.
-This includes, but is not limited to: - providing adequate advanced notification, including on the day of each blast, of all blasting activities to persons that may be adversely affected; - (ii). blasting only during the hours of 7.30am 4.30pm Monday to Saturday - (iii). coverage of the blast pattern with appropriate overburden material and/or matting to minimise the generation of overpressure; and - (iv). designing the blast to minimise impacts, including maximising the stemming length and minimising the amount of explosive used to the extent practicable and considering weather conditions. - (o) To manage construction noise and vibration effectively, on-going, continuous monitoring must be commenced with occupants of affected premises in the corridor of construction influence prior to the commencement of construction works likely to cause exceedences of either the noise or vibration goals. - (p) Monitoring of construction noise and vibration must be undertaken in accordance with accredited procedures and must be readily and publicly available.
+- (m) Mitigation and management combined with advanced notification and other consultation must be adopted for predicted vibration impacts in the following circumstances: - where predicted vibration levels of 4mm/sec for blasting are likely to be exceeded in the vicinity of sensitive healthcare places (eg Rosemount Hospital and Amarina Nursing Home); or - (ii) where the guide values for minimal cosmetic damage presented in Table 5 are likely to be exceeded. - (n) The impacts of transient blast noise and vibration must be assessed, monitored, and if necessary, mitigated and managed in accordance with the Environmental Protection Regulation 1998 and Brisbane City Council's Local Law 5.
+This includes limiting transient airblast overpressure to 115 dBL in peak hold for 4 out of 5 blasts and must not exceed 120dB (linear) peak for any blast. - (o) To manage construction noise and vibration effectively, on-going, continuous monitoring must be commenced with occupants of affected premises in the corridor of construction influence prior to the commencement of construction works likely to cause exceedences of either the noise or vibration goals. - (p) Monitoring of construction noise and vibration must be undertaken in accordance with accredited procedures and must be readily and publicly available.
 In circumstances where the goals are not met, the reporting must describe the corrective actions taken to mitigate and manage the impacts.
-Monitoring results must be reported in accordance with the requirements of Condition 4 of Schedule 3 of these Conditions.
+Monitoring results must be reported in accordance with the requirements of condition 4 of Schedule 3 of these conditions.
 Monitoring results and management actions regarding construction noise and vibration must be included in the required reporting.